NahalG/Telling-Stories-with-Data/Visualisinggovernmentdebt.md

 # Visualising Government Debt

+This webpage will showcase governments debt to GDP ratios from 1995 to 2021 across countries using three different visualization techniques, namely bar chart, line graph and beeswarm (scatter).
+You will be able to narrate different stories from the same dataset.

 ## Bar Chart
 The bar chart depicts the Government's Debt to GDP ratio for the year 2021.